 Get ready Riverdale fans: we just found your new favorite TV show.
-A new series, The Chilling Adventures of Sabrina) is in development at The CW along with Warner Bros.
-Television and will be based on the Archie Comics of the same name, centering all around Sabrina Spellman.
-Yes, as in +Sabrina the Teenage Witch, the old throwback show.
-She's finally coming!!!
+A new series based on the Archie Comics graphic novel The Chilling Adventures of Sabrina is coming to Netflix.
+Originally, the show was in development at The CW along with Warner Bros.
+Television – but don't worry, the show is still centering all around Sabrina Spellman.
+Netflix just released a first look at the show, and we're freaking out.

-The series is going to be more horror-based and much darker and will see Sabrina wrestling with her dual identity as half-mortal, half-witch, "standing against the evil forces that threaten her, her family and the daylight world humans inhabit," according to the official press release.
-UMM OKAY, that sounds super intense!
-Roberto Aguirre-Sacasa will write the series and serve as an executive producer, along with Greg Berlanti, Sarah Schechter, Jon Goldwater and Lee Toland Krieger.
+So who will be taking on the role of everyone's favorite witch Sabrina Spellman?
+It's Kiernan Shipka, who you may know as Sally Draper from Mad Men.
+Executive producer Roberto Aguirre-Sacasa will write the series, along with Greg Berlanti, Sarah Schechter, Jon Goldwater and Lee Toland Krieger.
 Roberto is the mastermind who created the comic book series and has brought us Riverdale along with Greg, so we know this show is coming from the best.
 Roberto even took to Twitter to share a first look at the possible opening scene of the pilot.

-And she already is familiar with the Riverdale cast and the character in general.
+Plus, she already is familiar with the Riverdale cast and the character in general.

 "I love Riverdale, I know the cast.
 They were shooting that actually as we were shooting Descendants 2 so we're all like, 'Hey guys!'
 They were in the same hotel.
 I would definitely be open to it," Dove spilled in a new interview.
 "I love the character of Sabrina obviously.
 I was a huge fan of the original Archie Comics, that's like all I read when I was little.
 So I'd be open to it!
 I don't want to let down any fans or anything like that, but if they wanted me, I would go."